zenaro147/wifi-gbp-emulator/readme.md

 *WiFi doesn't connect (maybe sometimes?)

-*Batch Print from Gameboy Camera stop writing files after a while, but the data stream doen't stop (maybe the FileSystem is based on LittleFS?)
+*Batch Print from Gameboy Camera stop writing files after a while, but the data stream doesn't stop (maybe the FileSystem is based on LittleFS?)

 *Access Point didn't initialize properly